-§391.23(i)(2) three years, and wish to review preverequest to the prospective employer thirty (30) days after being employed must provide this information to the If the prospective employer has not then the five-business-days deadline safety-performance history informative records within thirty (30) days of the ent of Transportation regulated employment history in the preceding rious employer-provided investigative information must submit a written which may be done at any time, including when applying, or as late as dor being notified of denial of employment.
-The prospective employer applicant within five (5) business days of receiving the written request.
-Yet received the requested information from the previous employer(s), we will begin when the prospective employer receives the requested on.
-If the driver has not arranged to pick up or receive the requested prospective employer making them available, the prospective motor two waived his/her request to review the records.
+§391.23(i)(2) three years, and wish to review p request to the prospective emplo thirty (30) days after being emplo must provide this information to the lf the prospective employer has not then the five-business-days dead safety-performance history information records within thirty (30) days of treet of Transportation regulated employment history in the preceding revious employer-provided investigative information must submit a written yer, which may be done at any time, including when applying, or as late as yed or being notified of denial of employment.
+The prospective employer he applicant within five (5) business days of receiving the written request not yet received the requested information from the previous employer(s), line will begin when the prospective employer receives the requested thation.
+If the driver has not arranged to pick up or receive the requested the prospective employer making them available, the prospective motor have waived his/her request to review the records.

-PART 1: COMPLETE D BY THE DRIVER/APPLICANT
+PART 1: COMPLET TED BY THE DRIVER/APPLICANT

-TO: Droppostivo Employer:
+TO: Drognostivo Employers

 Telephone #

-FROM: Only, Otato, Zip.
-Tolephone #
+FROM: Oity, Otato, 21p.
+Tolophone //

-i itom.
-Driver/Applicant: Social Security/I.D.#
+- Driver/Applicant: Social Security/I.D.#

-Street:

-City, State, Zip: Telephone #
+Telephone #

-preceding three receive the requirements review the reco e years.
-I understand, for records requested records within thirty (30) days
+I am submitting this written request to obtain copies of my Department of Transportation Safety Performance History for the preceding three years.
+I understand, for records requested from a prospective employer, that I must arrange to pick up or receive the requested records within thirty (30) days of the records being made available or I have waived my request to review the records.
+This information should be: sent to me at the above address.
+I will arrange to pick up.

-Driver/Applican t Signature: Date:// M D Y
+Driver/Applicar nt Signature: Date:// M D Y

-PART 2: COMPLETED RY THE PROSPECTIVE EMPLOYER
+PART 2: COMPLETE D BY THE PROSPECTIVE EMPLOYER

-The information must be provided to the applicant within five (5) business days of receiving the written request.
-If the prospective employer has not yet received the requested information form the previous employer(s), then the five-business-days deadline will begin when the prospective employer receives the requested safety performance history information.
-Information supplied to:
+The information prospective em n must be provided to the applican nployer has not yet received the re will begin when the prospective en t within five (5) business days of receiving the written request.
+If the quested information form the previous employer(s), then the five-business-nployer receives the requested safety performance history information.

 Name:

 Street:

-:
+City, State, Zip :

 Comments:

-By: nature/person providing information Release Date: / / Telephone # M D Y
+By: nature/person providing information Release Date:// Telephone # M D Y